ServandoBa/BreweryProject/README.md

 ### **Transform**

 The transformation and cleaning process was developed in PostgreSQL.
 Below, you will find the script used to transform the data from the Breweries data file.
-This transformation was carried out to obtain support columns such as Business Type, Is Active, Zip Code, State, and City in a usable format.
+This transformation was carried out to obtain support columns such as Business Type, Zip Code, State, and City in a usable format.

 ```
 --Transform state column to match it with Region list later on